The collection’s primary function is to support research and teaching in the Department of Economics and its research centers.

 - Consumable workbooks

 The monograph and journal collections are predominately in English, with some major Western European languages represented.
 The Economic Growth Center Collection acquires publications in all languages.
-Those in Roman script are added to the collection at the Center for Science and Social Science Information; with a few exceptions, material in non-Roman script are in the International Collections at Sterling Memorial Library.
+Those in Roman script are added to the collection at Marx Science and Social Science Library; with a few exceptions, material in non-Roman script are in the International Collections at Sterling Memorial Library.

 Chronological and geographical focus